-- Data for this study was collected in two stages.
+Data for this study was collected in two stages.
 The first cohort was conducted between December 2020 and July 2021.
 The second cohort was conducted between December 2021 and October 2022.
 Data presented in this report are derived from the combined sample of both cohorts.
 Data was collected through a face-to-face interview with an ABS interviewer for each respondent.
-Detailed information on the methodology is available on the ABS website. - Mental disorders were classified according to the World Health Organization's International Classification of Diseases, Tenth Revision (ICD-10).
+Detailed information on the methodology is available on the ABS website.

+- Mental disorders were classified according to the World Health Organization's International Classification of Diseases, Tenth Revision (ICD-10).
 Changes were made to diagnostic criteria for post-traumatic stress disorder (PTSD) and obsessive-compulsive disorder (OCD) between the 2007 and 2020-2022 surveys.
-Data for 2007 in this report is re-derived using diagnostic criteria used in the 2020-2022 survey. - Comparisons between males and females are based on sex recorded at birth (i.e., what was determined by sex characteristics observed at birth or infancy). - Some proportions may not add up to 100% due to number perturbation implemented by the data source owner.
+Data for 2007 in this report is re-derived using diagnostic criteria used in the 2020-2022 survey. - Comparisons between males and females are based on sex recorded at birth (i.e., what was determined by sex characteristics observed at birth or infancy). - SEIFA assigns collective socio-economic characteristics for people living within a designated geographic area.
+This measure broadly defines relative socio-economic advantage and disadvantage in terms of people's access to material and social resources, and their ability to participate in society.
+Area levels indexes in this instance are used as a proxy measure of individual socio-economic advantage and disadvantage, and as a result there may be misclassification at a person-level.
+SEIFA classifications for 2016 are ranked according to quintiles for this analysis. - Remoteness has been defined using the Australian Statistical Geography Standard (ASGS) and characterises relative geographic access to services.
+This has been grouped into three groups including 'Major Cities of Australia', 'Inner Regional Australia', and 'Outer Regional and Remote Australia'.
+This analysis used ASGS classifications from 2016. - Some proportions may not add up to 100% due to number perturbation implemented by the data source owner.